Skip to main content

 Places to Go With Friends

-“Let’s go to the mall!” or “want to go out for drinks tonight at the brewery?”
-Been there and done that.
+“Let’s go to the mall!” or “Want to go out for drinks tonight?”
+Been there, done that.
 Sometimes you need a mental refresh by visiting new places with your friends.
+Here’s a quick-reference list for when you need inspiration fast:

 1. Go to the Beach